ArnaudBelcour/bigecyhmm/README.md

 The HMMs used are stored inside the package as a zip file ([hmm_files.zip](https://github.com/ArnaudBelcour/bigecyhmm/tree/main/bigecyhmm/hmm_databases)).
 It makes this python package a little heavy (around 15 Mb) but in this way, you do not have to download other files and can directly use it.

+For `bigecyhmm_visualisation`, you also needs the following packages:

+- [pandas](https://pypi.org/project/pandas/): To read the input files.
+- [seaborn](https://github.com/mwaskom/seaborn): to create most of the figures.
+- [plotly](https://github.com/plotly/plotly.py): to create most of the figures.
+- [kaleido](https://github.com/plotly/Kaleido): required to create the figure.

 ## Installation

 It can be installed from PyPI: